120 Public Records - Inspecting and Copying

 b.
 Labor is the time (in hours) reasonably necessary to produce requested records and includes the time spent locating, retrieving, reviewing, redacting, and reproducing the records.
 Labor also includes the time reasonably necessary to extract information requested from a database.

-K. If the total amount of fees, labor/programming charges, and postage is less than five dollars ($5.00), the cost will be waived.
+L. If the total amount of fees, labor/programming charges, and postage is less than twenty dollars ($20.00), the cost will be waived.

 V. Aggregation of Frequent and Multiple Requests